rodstaff/redux-react-routes/README.md

 ###E1.
 Entry File

-If you choose ‘./dev/js’, the entry file defaults to ‘/dev/js/index.js’, the code will execute without the routing.
-Now, if you choose ‘./routes/‘, the entry file defaults to ‘./routes/index.js’ the code will execute the react-redux app with routing.
+If you choose ‘./dev/js’, the entry file defaults to ‘/dev/js/index.js’ and the code will execute without the routing.
+Now, if you choose ‘./routes/‘, the entry file defaults to ‘./routes/index.js’ and the code will execute the react-redux app with routing.
 Here you will see how I combined two separate codes from two different authors into one!

 ###E2.
 Output File

 Take some careful attention how webpack.config.js is written and configured; otherwise, this will cause you hours or even days of head-scratching trying to figure out why your code wouldn’t work.
 For example, if you decide to use your browser to run the code, the output path and filename will determine where the compiled bundle.js file will go.
 This is where you will have to open the browser from.
-Now, if you choose to run a server in the background, the output file will be found after ‘localhost: portnumber/…bundle.js’ in your browser window.
-In other words, be very mindful of your folder or directory tree structure so imports, as another example, are actually pointing to the right places.
+Now, if you choose to run a server in the background, the output file will be found after ‘localhost: <portnumber>/…bundle.js’ in your browser window.
+In other words, be very mindful of your folder or directory tree structure so that imports, as another example, are actually pointing to the right places.
 For reference, please see a portion of webpack.config.js below:
 ```
 module.exports = {
   entry: './dev/js',